Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Kāinga Ora – Homes and Communities makes getting into your first home much easier thanks to initiatives that benefit those on lower incomes, Kiwisaver contributors and people that would prefer to get into the property market sooner than normally possible.
-Previously known as the Kiwisaver HomeStart Grant, the First Home Grant is run by Kāinga Ora and sits alongside the Kiwisaver First-home Withdrawal and First Home Loan schemes, collectively helping New Zealanders reach their dream of owning their own home.
+Kāinga Ora – Homes and Communities makes getting into your first home much easier, thanks to initiatives that benefit those on lower incomes, KiwiSaver contributors and people that would like to enter the property market sooner than typically possible.
+Previously known as the KiwiSaver HomeStart Grant, the First Home Grant is run by Kāinga Ora and sits alongside the KiwiSaver First-home Withdrawal and First Home Loan, collectively helping New Zealanders reach their dream of owning their own home.

-While the First Home Loan scheme helps you with obtaining a mortgage with only a 5% deposit, the First Home Grant is one way to get funds to put toward your property purchase.
-And unlike a loan, it doesn’t need to be paid back.
+While the First Home Loan helps you obtain a mortgage with only a 5% deposit, the First Home Grant is a way to obtain funds for your property purchase.
+However, unlike the loan, it doesn’t need to be paid back!

 How does the First Home Grant work?

-The First Home Grant gives eligible New Zealanders who have been making Kiwisaver contributions for 3-5 years a sum of money to put towards their first home purchase.
-The amount you can get depends on the number of years you have contributed to Kiwisaver and if you are purchasing an existing or new home.
+The First Home Grant gives eligible New Zealanders, who have been making KiwiSaver contributions for 3 or more years, a sum of money to put towards their first home purchase.
+The amount you receive depends on the number of years you have contributed to KiwiSaver and whether you are purchasing an existing or new home.

 For individuals who want to purchase an existing home, you can get $1,000 for each year you have been making Kiwisaver contributions from a minimum of 3 years to a maximum of 5 years ($5,000).
 This figure doubles if you are buying a new home or land to build on, so you could get between $6,000 and $10,000.
 If you are a couple and you both meet the requirements, it’s possible to get up to $20,000 toward your first home.

-You can either apply for pre-approval before you start searching for your home, or for grant approval if you have already signed a sales and purchase agreement.
+You can either apply for pre-approval before you start searching for your home or grant approval if you have already signed a sales and purchase agreement.
 You could also consider applying for the First Home Loan scheme in conjunction with the First Home Grant.

 The First Home Grant is also available to previous homeowners as long as they meet the eligibility criteria.